-I woke up at 4:00am, warm, 65F at outside.
-Air conditioner at my neighbor's was making squeaky noise, it will breakdown and a bad day for them.
+I woke up at 4:00am, it was warm, 65F at outside.
+Air conditioner at my neighbor's was making squeaky noise, I bet it will breakdown soon and a bad day for the resident.
 I stretched my body, took a shower, pack up my bags then left home at 5:50am.
 Driving on foggy Sam Houston Tollway to the airport parking under still dark sky.
-Arrived at the parking at 6:20am, and I got picked up by a shuttle van in 10 minutes to the terminal A. I then hopped on to another shuttle bus to the rental car center.
-Going downstairs after getting off from the bus, I checked in at the counter of Enterprise, and they gave me a Chrysler 200S, which does not have XM radio or CD player so I will have a bit of tough time during the week long drive.
+Arrived at the parking at 6:20am, and I got picked up by a shuttle van to the terminal A in 10 minutes.
+I then hopped on to another shuttle bus to the rental car center.
+After getting off the bus at the building, I went downstairs, checked in at the counter of Enterprise Rent-A-Car.
+They gave me a Chrysler 200S, which does not have XM radio or CD player so I will have a bit of tough time during the week long drive.
 There were many other cars but I don't know why he gave me this one.

-Since I do not want to pay toll, I left the airport and got on a freeway to west, then via I-45 south to I-610 west, then changed to I-10 west.
+Since I do not want to pay toll, I left the airport and got on a Beltway 8 to west, then took I-45 south to I-610 west, going around the town counterclockwise then finally changed to I-10 west to Eldridge Pkwy.
 The traffic was not that bad and the sun is already up so it was easy to get home.
 After coming home, I packed my items, including rice cooker and electric kettle then left home at 8:40am.